salaamdev/WolvesVilleTool/README.md

 **step 5:**
 * Before you click start, make sure emulator is not minimized, also make sure the adwheel is displayed
-* Click start if you have done the above steps, any problem you face, make sure to let me know
+* Click start if you have done the above steps, any problem you face, make sure to let me know on [discord server](https://discord.com/invite/e58JdmATjw)